Irom Sharmila Chanu: Activism

-In September 2000, she applied for a month-long internship with Human Rights Alert (HRA), a non-governmental organisation working in Manipur, documenting human rights violations for legal advocacy and international mobilisation.
-On 2 October, she joined the organisation at the age of 28 and assisted Babloo Loitongbam, lawyer and founder of the organisation.
+In September 2000, she applied for an internship with Human Rights Alert (HRA), a non-governmental organisation working in Manipur, documenting human rights violations.
+She joined the organisation at the age of 36 and assisted Babloo Loitongbam, lawyer and founder of the organisation.

-After attending an orientation workshop and reading international protocols and conventions on human rights and India's commitments to these, she proceeded to documenting human rights abuse in Manipur.
+She documented human rights abuse in Manipur.
 She became part of HRA's preparatory committee for a citizen's inquiry on the impact of AFSPA.
 The inquiry was headed by Hosbet Suresh, former judge of the Bombay High Court.
-During the process, Sharmila spoke to survivors of gang rapes, and parents and children of people killed by the Indian armed and paramilitary forces.
-These cases received protection against prosecution through Armed Forces (Special Powers) Act.
+Sharmila spoke to survivors of gang rapes, and relatives of people killed by the Indian armed forces.
+These cases received protection against prosecution because of the Armed Forces (Special Powers) Act.

-The "Malom massacre" inspired her decision to go on a hunger strike.
 On 2 November 2000, in Malom, a town in the Imphal Valley of Manipur, ten civilians were shot and killed while waiting at a bus stop.
-It was allegedly committed by the Assam Rifles, one of the Indian Paramilitary forces operating in the state.
-The victims included Leisangbam Ibetombi, a 62-year-old woman, and 18-year-old Sinam Chandramani, a 1998 National Bravery Award winner.
+It was allegedly committed by the Assam Rifles.
+The victims included a 62-year-old woman and 18-year-old Sinam Chandramani, a 1998 National Bravery Award winner.
 On 5 November, Sharmila sat under a shelter near the site of the killings with a placard, announcing she was fasting until Afspa was repealed.
-A crowd quickly formed around her.
-“Before sunset, people were sitting with me,” she recalls.
-“But a little later, they all, one after another, excused themselves and left me behind.”